 Julia currently serves as Assistant Professor of Voice and Opera at Rollins College in Winter Park, Florida, where she leads a voice area of more than 90 students and teaches music in both the classroom and studio.
 She also co-founded and directs the Rollins Summer Music Academy for high school singers.
 Julia holds voice performance degrees from the University of Wisconsin – Madison (BM), the Eastman School of Music (MM), and the Moores School of Music, University of Houston (DMA).
-This is her first season with BCF, where she will serve on the faculty at Winter Park, Florida. www.JuliaFosterSoprano.com
+This is her second season with BCI, where she will serve on the faculty in Sheffield. www.JuliaFosterSoprano.com

 Mark was raised in Wales, studied music at Oxford and singing at the Royal College of Music supported by The Countess of Munster and The Arts Council of Wales.
 He now continues to study with Joy Mammen.
 In 2004 Mark was selected to take part in the ‘Operalia’ competition in Los Angeles where he sang for Placido Domingo.
 In October 2005 he was announced as one of the recipients of the first Susan Chilcott Scholarship, enabling regular lessons with Dennis O’Neill, and in 2006 became a Samling Scholar.
 He has twice been a finalist in the Young Welsh Singers Competition and also won the National Federation of Music Societies Award.